jtabbert/vault-backed-aws-creds/README.md

 https://play.instruqt.com/HashiCorp-EA/invite/ecaifwjjw47v/tracks/vault-dynamic-creds-tfc

-1. Complete the track up until the challenge "Set required environment variables in TFC"
+1. Complete the track up until the challenge "Set required environment variables in TFC".
+This is currently required because there is no way to skip ahead in the track.
+You will need to create the "networking" workspace with the academy org, this is only to advance forward it will not be used once created.
 2. Clone the git repo with the command below
 ```
 git clone https://github.com/jtabbert/vault-backed-aws-creds